Investing in life changing medicines

 Humanity will always depend on medicines.
-Continuous innovation in the biotech sector is a given.
-Bringing better medicines to the market all the time.
-Aescap is able to select those companies that are developing tomorrow’s medicines.
-Thereby it can achieve excellent returns over the medium term, without taking large risks.
+Continuous innovation in the biotech sector is a given, bringing better medicines to the market all the time.
+Aescap is able to select those companies that are developing tomorrow’s groundbreaking medicines.
+Thereby it can achieve excellent returns, without taking large risks.
+Aescap is heavily involved with the companies it invests in, acting as a private equity investor on the stock market, and as an activist where needed.

 The Aescap funds invest in highly innovative publicly traded biotech/life sciences companies.
 The funds are supervised by an AIFM and managed by an experienced investment team with an excellent track record.
-The members of the investment team significally invest in the funds themselves.
-Aescap is heavily involved with the companies it invests in, acting as a private equity investor on the stock market.
+The members of the investment team significantly invest in the Aescap funds themselves.
 The name Aescap is derived from ‘Aesculapius’, the Roman god of Medicine, and ‘Capital’.

 Sustainable investing